sherryli1116/finalproject-group15/README.md

 ### **3. Source of data**

-We will be using two CSV files that contain our very large datasets.
+We relied on two different datasets for our analysis.

 - Fossil Fuel Emissions Data: [owid-co2-data.csv](https://github.com/sherryli1116/finalproject-group15/files/9924958/owid-co2-data.csv)

-  Source: Kaggle.com, accessed 2 November 2022, <https://www.kaggle.com/datasets/kvnxls/co2-emissions-dataset-1750-2020>
+  Source: Kaggle.com, accessed 2 November 2022, <https://www.kaggle.com/datasets/kvnxls/co2-emissions-dataset-1750-2020>.
+Data came from
+  Our World in Data (OWID).

 - Environment Temperature Change Data: [Daily Temperature of Major Cities](https://www.kaggle.com/datasets/sudalairajkumar/daily-temperature-of-major-cities?select=city_temperature.csv)

-  Source: Kaggle.com, accessed 2 November 2022, <https://www.kaggle.com/datasets/sudalairajkumar/daily-temperature-of-major-cities?select=city_temperature.csv>
+  Source: Kaggle.com, accessed 2 November 2022, <https://www.kaggle.com/datasets/sudalairajkumar/daily-temperature-of-major-cities?select=city_temperature.csv>.
+Data came from National Centers for Environmental Information (NCEI).

 Both datasets include the information and years we need to compelete our analysis.
-There is excess data we will need to clean/transform before we can actually start with our project.
+Excess data we will need to be cleaned and/or transformed before we can actually start with our analysis.
 Our game plan is to create data frames after cleaning the data we want from both datasets and then combining the clean data sets for our final analysis.

 ### **4. Questions we hope to answer with our analysis**